 tritec developed and is currently building 260 residential units at 75 hoffman avenue in lindenhurst, long island, new york.

-the facility will be 3 and 4 stories in height and have some underground parking. tritec has already made drastic improvements to the creek that bisects the site. the building and two bridges will span the waterway restored to its natural state as an amenity for the residents.
+the facility is 3 and 4 stories in height and has underground parking below a portion of the building. tritec made drastic improvements to the creek that bisects the site. the building and two bridges will span the waterway, restored to its natural state as an amenity for the residents.

 tritec real estate company and castagna realty collaborated as real estate developers of a 233,000-square-foot office building at 3400 new hyde park road. the site is in the village of north hills, long island, new york. the nearly 10-acre site has structured parking and a building designed to be leed-certified.